 Do not squeeze the moisture out of the grated zucchini unless the recipe specifically tells you to do it.
 Most zucchini recipes are written based on the water content of the vegetable.
 The dry ingredients and wet zucchini will perfectly balance each other out in the end product.

 The secret ingredient in this gooey moist chocolate zucchini cake is the grated zucchini.
 Most recipes have you squeeze the excess liquid out of shredded zucchini.
-This particular zucchini cake needs all the moisture and liquid.
+This particular zucchini cake recipe needs all the moisture and liquid.

 - Coconut Oil - use a solid coconut oil for this recipe